-- 12.1 At the beginning of the competition, the offices of FIBA Europe will supply the documentation and materials mentioned in articles 12.2 to 12.10 to all registered clubs at the draw. - 12.2 A copy of the Regulations for the respective Competition. - 12.3 All clubs are required to submit all the documentation and/or information necessary to establish the eligibility of players to the respective National Federation within the given deadline for each competition. - 12.4 FIBA Europe Official Forms: - a) "Official Name of Club" (name of club during the season including the city of the club) - b) "Colours for Home and Away uniforms" - c) "Invoice address of club", - d) "Game Time" Form (request to change the time), - e) "Game Date" Form (request to change the date), - f) "Game Venue/Playing Hall" Form (request to change the venue/hall). - 12.5 Declaration for Basketball Facilities (to be given to the commissioner at the 1st home game). - 12.6 Two (2) backboard stickers from the respective competition (FEC, ELW, ECW) - 12.7 EuroCup Women flag to be hung in a visible place during all games (ECW). - 12.8.
+- 12.1 At the beginning of the competition, the offices of FIBA Europe will supply the documentation and materials mentioned in articles 12.2 to 12.10 to all registered clubs at the draw. - 12.2 A copy of the Regulations for the respective Competition. - 12.3 All clubs are required to submit all the documentation and/or information necessary to establish the eligibility of players to the respective National Federation within the given deadline for each competition. - 12.4 FIBA Europe Official Forms: - a) "Official Name of Club" (name of club during the season including the city of the club) - b) "Colours for Home and Away uniforms" - c) "Invoice address of club". - 12.5 Declaration for Basketball Facilities (to be given to the commissioner at the 1st home game). - 12.6 Two (2) backboard stickers from the respective competition (FEC, ELW, ECW) - 12.7 EuroCup Women flag to be hung in a visible place during all games (ECW). - 12.8.
 FIBA Europe Cup flag to be hung in a visible place during all games (FEC) - 12.9.
 EuroLeague Women flag to be hung in a visible place during all games (ELW) - 12.10 The official FIBA statistics software will be provided electronically to the clubs before the season starts.